(updated Feb. 2026)

 Takeaways for authors

 If indeed you have access to an IR, visit the site and follow the instructions for making a deposit.
-If you do not have access to an institutional repository, consider using an all-purpose repository like Zenodo to share your work.
+If you do not have access to an institutional repository, consider using a subject repository like the Forced Migration Research Archive (FMRA) or an all-purpose repository like Zenodo to share your work.
 Once your postprint has been uploaded, share it widely!

 Finally, if you decide to proceed with this last option, you should know that there are other major journal publishers who will allow you to immediately share your postprint on a personal web site only (i.e., they still maintain embargoes on postprints that are self-archived in repositories).
 This includes Oxford Univ.
 Press, Springer and Taylor & Francis.
 (See this table for more info.)